TheNextGuy32/peace-of-westfalia/rules.md

 ### Elect the Emperor

 Elect the Emperor according to the Imperial Election rules.
-Then place the Emperor’s control marker on 1510.
-Place each Player’s control marker on the Holy Roman Empire Sheet depending on his Imperial Power.
+Then place the Emperor's control marker on 1510.
+Place each Player's control marker on the Holy Roman Empire Sheet depending on his Imperial Power.
 The Emperor receives X+2 additional Imperial Power, where X = the Round Number.

 ### Choose a Military Doctrine